ganyicz/bond/README.md

 ### Creating a new component

 Bond is intended to be used within Blade components.
-To start, simply create a new Blade component in `resources/views/components`.
+Create one in `resources/views/components`.
 You can use the following artisan command:

 ```bash
 php artisan make:view components.alert